 Dr. Ross is currently a Clinical Instructor at the at the University of Colorado Denver, School of Medicine, Department of Pediatrics, Center for Family and Infant Interaction.
 She is Faculty at the Rocky Mountain University of Health Professions and teaches in the Pediatric and Neonatal programs.

 Dr. Ross started her journey in the Neonatal Intensive Care Unit in 1990 and continues to provide clinical consultation to several NICU’s in the Denver metropolitan area.

 Dr. Ross’ research interests remain focused on investigating oral feeding skill development and growth in medically fragile and premature infants.
 She continues to collaborate and consult with many colleagues and peers throughout the world to support the use of best practice.
 Dr. Ross pursues her passion to conduct research and publishes important evidence about feeding development and early intervention feeding therapy, assessment, and practice.

 Dr. Ross developed SOFFITM: Supporting Oral Feeding in Fragile Infants, in 2009.
 As part of this training, she developed the SOFFITM Algorithm, a clinical pathway for supporting premature and medically fragile infants learning to eat orally.
 This algorithm was endorsed by the National Association of Neonatal Nurses in 2013, when it was incorporated into their Infant-Directed Oral Feeding for Premature and Critically Ill Hospitalized Infants: Guideline for Practice (Sables-Baus, S., et al., 2013).

 “To optimize the use of this guideline, it is recommended that the Supporting Oral Feeding in Fragile Infants (SOFFI) Feeding Algorithm ((C) 2013 by Erin Ross) be used concurrently."

 “The use of the SOFFI in conjunction with this guideline is highly recommended.
 The SOFFI algorithm is grounded in similar principles as described in this guideline."

-The SOFFITM Algorithm has now been converted into an interactive, computer-based algorithm with supporting documentation designed to provide the user with an easy-to-use resource guide.
-Link to computer-based algorithm (for sale).
+The SOFFITM Algorithm has now been converted into an interactive, computer-based algorithm with supporting documentation designed to provide the user with an easy-to-use resource guide and will be available early 2020.